<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 If you also send notifications with more accurate estimated times of arrival (ETAs) on the delivery date, you can improve their experience beyond their initial expectations.

-#2 Anticipate inventory demand
+#2 Anticipate Inventory Demand

 Without scheduled delivery, it’s difficult to forecast product demand.
 And that means it can be difficult to sustain the right inventory levels, especially when demand exceeds your capacity.